Pedestrian Attribute Editing for Gait Recognition and Anonymization

-\textbf{Datasets.} The widely-used CASIA-B* \cite{yu2006framework, liang2022gaitedge}, OU-MVLP \cite{takemura2018multi}, and GREW \cite{zhu2021gait} are employed in this paper, where the first two are captured in the lab, and the last one is the largest outdoor gait dataset.
-For clarity, we list several key indexes for utilizing the above datasets in Table~\ref{tab: dataset}.
-Unless otherwise stated, our implementation follows official protocols, including the training / testing and gallery / probe set partition strategies.
-Rank-1 accuracy is used as the primary evaluation metric.
+In our study, we employ four public gait datasets involving the most widely-used dataset OU-MVLP~\cite{takemura2018multi}, the largest cloth-changing dataset CCPG~\cite{li2023depth}, the most factor-complete dataset CASIA-E~\cite{song2022casia}, and the most up-to-date popular in the wild dataset Gait3D~\cite{zheng2022gait}.
+Unless otherwise stated, our implementation follows official protocols, including the training/testing and gallery/probe set partition strategies.

-\textbf{Implementation Details.} GaitEditer is separately trained on OU-MVLP and GREW without requiring labeled data pairs, and respectively responsible for the online data augmentation on indoor (CASIA-B*, OU-MVLP) and outdoor (GREW) gait datasets.
-When performing online data augmentation, we utilize only pre-inverted latent codes and the pre-trained generator $G(\cdot)$, and there is no gradient flow into the gait recognition network.
-The implementation details and hyperparameters of GaitEditer are provided in Supplementary Material.
-Unless otherwise stated, we utilize the popular GaitBase~\cite{fan2022opengait} with official settings as the baseline model for the downstream gait recognition.

-Currently, cross-clothing and cross-view are recognized as two main challenges in gait recognition~\cite{wu2016comprehensive,shen2022comprehensive}.
-Therefore, we evaluats the effectiveness of GaitEditer in both cross-clothing and cross-view settings.
+\textbf{OU-MVLP}~\cite{takemura2018multi} stands out as one of the most extensive indoor gait datasets available.
+It encompasses data from 10,307 individuals, with each participant's data reflecting a singular walking scenario, specifically normal walking.
+The dataset captures each walking instance through videos shot from 14 positioned angles, ranging between [$0^\circ$, $90^\circ$] and [$180^\circ$, $270^\circ$].
+Therefore, there are 28 sequences per subject.
+Following the dataset's official protocol, we have divided the subjects into two groups: 5,153 for training and 5,154 for testing.
+During the testing phase, the first sequence (NM\#0) of each subject is used for the probe, while the subsequent sequence (NM\#1) is utilized for the gallery.